 \subsection{Methods to improve the candidate optimizer}

 In this section we discuss methods to guarantee that \eqref{eq:z decrease} holds.
-A direct way of enforcing this is by simply optimizing the expression, that is, updating $z_k$ as However, this requires us to find a global optimizer of the function $g_c(z;\bar{\Theta}_{k-1})$, which might be difficult to obtain depending on the scenario.
+A direct way of enforcing this is by simply optimizing the expression, that is, updating $z_k$ as { where $\argmin$ denotes the set of arguments of the minimization.} This requires us to find a global optimizer of the function $g_c(z;\bar{\Theta}_{k-1})$, which might be difficult to obtain depending on the scenario.
 As an alternative, we devise a procedure where the property~\eqref{eq:z decrease} is guaranteed by \textit{locally} updating the candidate optimizer along with collecting new measurements \textit{near} the candidate optimizer.
 We show that, using only local information in this manner, the algorithm converges to the true optimizer under appropriate technical assumptions.